In December 2018, SEARCH, Inc. and AldrichPears presented the 75% schematic drawings of the exhibits to the Coast Guard.

 Together, the galleries and programmatic spaces provide a varied menu of science, technology, engineering and math (STEM) based learning experiences at the STEM Discovery Center, and leadership development programming with public/private partnerships.

-As a hub of experiential learning, the Museum will stimulate young minds and motivate the next generation of Coast Guard service members, engineers, scientists and innovators
+As a hub of experiential learning, the Museum will stimulate young minds and motivate the next generation of Coast Guard service members, engineers, scientists and innovators.

+The conceptual exhibits and sketches above are subject to change, and may, or may not be used in the final exhibit design of the National Coast Guard Museum.
 The exhibit detail design is expected to be completed by the end of 2019.